Are You Too Busy for Old Dad and Mom?

 Not surprisingly, all adult children probably have the same say about their parents acting stubbornly.
 This behavior is likely happening to almost all aging people and that does not excuse our own Dad and Mom.

 Understanding our parents' wishes and desires allows us to better honor them.
 The gift of love is the one they'll treasure the most.
 It can be difficult to love without understanding.
 Even if we tell Dad and Mom we love them, still finding ways to get the point across is what they need.
-Conversation with them nurtures warm feelings.

 Dad & Mom Wants Us Beside Them